 Essential questions can also help teachers organize course content and direct their instructional choices about what to include and what to omit.
 Remember because it is the textbook may not mean it is essential to understanding the discipline.
 I give you permission to cull content, to think outside your text — you are after all in control of the content due to your professional interests, training, and accumulated expertise!!!

 Jacobs (1997) notes that essential questions are often tools for creating clarity and precision and for communicating pivotal parts of ideas, subjects or disciplines.
 As students problem solve, read, inquire, sift and sort related knowledge and skills, essential questions become end points, beacons to final destinations, and landmarks marking the way.

 Another definition of essential question modified from Math Star NM is that these are:

 In essence it is noted that “a good essential question is the principal component of designing inquiry-based learning.
-It is” essential questions encourage collaboration amongst students, teachers, and the community and integrate technology to support the learning process.”
-(Source: http://mc2.nmsu.edu/mathnm/exploration1/unit/content_questions.html)
+It is” essential questions that encourage collaboration among students, teachers, and the community and integrate technology to support the learning process. (sic)” (Source: http://mc2.nmsu.edu/mathnm/exploration1/unit/content_questions.html)

 Since part of the process in backwards course design hinges using essential questions to help create a viable course framework, McTighe and Wiggins (2013) wrote a book on the topic.
 Here are several samples they offer of the differences between essential and non-essential questions.